 When you ask your physician about fibromyalgia, do not be afraid to ask questions.
 I’m sure you have lots of questions that led you to believe you have fibromyalgia, so ask your physician and tell him/her your concerns.
 (Remember to track your questions in your medical notebook.)
 He/she may also review the fibromyalgia diagnostic criteria with you.
 If you feel as though your physician is minimizing, dismissing, or mocking your pain, find a new physician.

 When my mom was diagnosed with fibromyalgia many years ago, it came years after living with the symptoms.
-Even after her physician suspected fibromyalgia, she had to go through an even longer process of elimination to confirm the diagnosis.
-After living in pain for years because a physician told me that my pains were typical of being a mom and to “suck it up”, I finally voiced my concerns to my mom.
-She advised me of the above steps and this aided me in the quicker diagnosis of fibromyalgia with a new physician though reaching a diagnosis was still quite painful.
+Even after her physician suspected fibromyalgia, she had to go through an even more protracted process of elimination to confirm the diagnosis.
+After living in pain for years because a physician told me that my pains were typical of being a mom and to “suck it up,” I finally voiced my concerns to my mom.
+She advised me of the above steps, and this aided me in the quicker diagnosis of fibromyalgia with a new physician, though reaching a diagnosis was still quite painful.

 Read the article Transforming a PowerLESS Patient into a PowerFUL Patient.